-I Had a Dry Wedding – Here’s Why
+I Had a Dry Wedding – Here’s How it Went And How We Feel About It Years Later

 My now-husband and I learned we had a lot in common when we first met, from mutual friends to a creepy knowledge of an obscure horror movie to the fact that he actually knew my brother from a random sports-card club they were in together during the eighth grade.
 One more thing we had in common?
 Neither of us drank alcohol, or had any plans to.